Introduction to the 48 Laws of Cooperation

 Like power, cooperation is no guarantee.
 It takes work to realize; you have to follow rules and principles— say about 48 of them.

-In the coming weeks, I'll be releasing my antidote to Greene, The 48 Laws of Cooperation, in serial form.
+In the coming weeks, I'll be releasing my antidote to Greene, 1 Projects/Writing/02 Series/The 48 Laws of Cooperation/The 48 Laws of Cooperation, in serial form.
 Sign up to stay tuned.

 P.S.
 In Greene's defense, his book is not as unrelentingly cynical as I paint it to be.
 Obviously, cooperation has a value to the power-hungry.
 Call me a romantic, but I just don't agree that power stands above cooperation.
 In fact, I think this mentality is one of the deadly diseases of our time and place.